rm3l/pureconfig/README.md

 And you really want them to succeed doing that.

-# XML, JSON and YAML are pure too.
-Pure crap.
+# XML, JSON and YAML are made for machines
 Anecdotal evidence exists.
+This very proposal was written after *yet* another devop drama, which turned out to be a missing "," in a JSON file.
+Not everyone has jslint installed.

 The worst formats to ask people to edit (programmers included) is *by far* YAML and JSON.